 It is critical that you make it simple for these leads to convert.
 If you pay your affiliates for leads, it is your responsibility to ensure that they readily convert into consumers.
 This necessitates a user-friendly affiliate page with easy access to the sign-up form.

-6. Provide sufficient incentive to your affiliates
+6. Provide sufficient incentives to your affiliates

 Offer what incentives you can provide to your affiliates while developing your program.
-Why should these folks advocate your products over your competitors’ products?
+Why should these folks advocate for your products over your competitors’ products?
 An affiliate can only participate in a certain number of affiliate programs.

 Fewer than 10% of affiliates account for 90% of all conversions and sales in most affiliate programs.
 This means that the best affiliates are always in high demand and difficult to reach.
 Your offer should stand out from the competition in some way.